Detection of the number of principal components by extended AIC-type method: Experiments

-\emph{Simulation 6.} In this simulation, in the case $n,p\to\infty$, for low SNR, i.e., $SNR=2\sqrt{p/n}$, we further compare the GAIC-type method with the BFC.
+\emph{Simulation 5.} In this simulation, in the case $n,p\to\infty$, at low SNR, i.e., $SNR=2\sqrt{p/n}$, we further compare the EAIC-type method with the BCF.
 We set $k=10$, $\lambda_1=\cdots=\lambda_{k-1}=1+2SNR$, $\lambda_k=1+SNR$ and $\lambda=1$.
-It can be seen from Tables \ref{tab:5d} and \ref{tab:5e} that, when $c=p/n$ is less than or close to one, the GAIC-type method outperforms the BFC.
-By remarks \ref{eq:remark3}, the reasons are two folds.
-First, when (1) $0.12\leq c\leq 1$; (2) $c$ is larger than one and is close to one, (\ref{eq:consistency1}) is weaker than (\ref{eq:consistency3}) and (\ref{eq:consistency4}).
-Second, note that (\ref{eq:aic1}) is essentially equivalent to the AIC, i.e., (\ref{eq:aic}) with tuning parameter $\gamma=1$.
-Since when $c\geq0.12$, we have $\gamma=1.1\varphi(c)<1$.
-That is, when (1) $0.12\leq c\leq 1$; (2) $c$ is larger than one and is close to one, the BFC tends to underestimate the number of signals $k$.

-On the other hand, when $c=p/n$ is significantly larger than one, the GAIC-type method is still comparable to the BFC.
+It can be seen from Tables \ref{tab:5d} and \ref{tab:5e} that, when $c=p/n$ is less than or close to one, the EAIC-type method outperforms the BCF.
+On the other hand, when $c=p/n$ is larger than one, the EAIC-type method is still comparable to the BCF.